dorchard/FirstPrelude/README.md

 # FirstPrelude
 A replacement for Haskell's Prelude library (the standard library) designed for teaching beginners.

+## Building

+Download this package by cloning this repo, or the [compressed archive from Hackage](https://hackage.haskell.org/package/FirstPrelude).

+Build and install:

+      cabal build
+      cabal --lib install

+If you are having trouble with VS Code seeing this you can try instead

+     cabal v1-install

+## Usage

 Recommended use with students:

     import Prelude()     -- Hide normal Prelude
     import FirstPrelude  -- Bring in FirstPrelude

+## Philosophy

 The design goals are to simplify considerably the Prelude library so that basic functional programming can be taught without having to explain type classes; I have observed in several years of teaching Haskell that many beginner mistakes which in a language like ML would result in a clear error message instead result in an error message about a lack of type class instances.
 This is unfortunate as type classes cannot easily be taught immediately and so beginners are left without as much support until they learn more topics. `FirstPrelude` is designed to simplify away as much of this as possible by using very few type classes and making a few other simplifying choices.
 The goal is then for students to switch to regular Prelude later in the course.
 The changes here are: